1st NOvation Forum_September 2021

 The forum consists of keynote speeches by internationally renowned scholars and thematic labs in which the discussions take place in a workshop atmosphere.
 Because it will be online only, the aim is to facilitate communication across time zones and to bring together scholars from a wide variety of backgrounds.
 The online format will be used to maximise interaction among the scholars in the lab sessions.
 The lab sessions are three hours each, and their timing will be dependent on the time zones of the participants – the morning period in the Americas, afternoon in Europe.
 Each lab session (workshop kind) is organised and moderated by a senior scholar and can host up to 8 participants.

-Keynote addresses will be delivered by Dr. Ngai-Ling Sum (University of Lancaster, UK), Dr. Lee Vinsel (Virginia Tech, US), Dr. Gonzalo Ordóñez-Matamoros (University of Twente, NL), Dr. Marcos Barbosa de Oliveira (University of São Paulo, BR), and Philipe Zittoun (University of Lyon, FR).
+Keynote addresses will be delivered by Dr. Ngai-Ling Sum (University of Lancaster, UK), Dr. Lee Vinsel (Virginia Tech, US), Dr. Gonzalo Ordóñez-Matamoros (University of Twente, NL and Universidad Externado de Colombia), and Dr. Philippe Zittoun (University of Lyon, FR).

 Dr. Ngai-Ling Sum of Lancaster University has critically addressed the notion of ‘competitiveness‘ as policy buzzword with regards to innovation in her work on hegemonic knowledge brands and has studied the theoretical foundations of the concept of critical discourse.

 Dr. Lee Vinsel of Virgninia Tech studies ‘human life with technology‘ and is co-author of recent book ‘The Innovation Delusion.‘ Vinsel is also a member of editorial board of NOvation.